Technology revolutionising the strata industry

 The past decade has seen technology advance at a rate like never before, this coupled with upheaval due to COVID-19 has seen the way we go about our daily lives undeniably changed forever.
 Technology has changed the way we communicate, work, consume television, music and media, how we bank, pay bills and even date.

 The rate of change has drastic impacts on all industries.
-It has manifested itself as new business models while upending of old ones, it has disrupted business strategy and increased customer demand.
+It has manifested itself as new business models while upending old ones, it has disrupted business strategy and increased customer demand.
 Today, customers demand change, they expect simple, transparent products and services as we adopt and embrace technology; and the strata industry is no different.

 Therefore, raising the question, how is technology changing the strata landscape, and what does the future hold for the strata industry?